 We are currently in the process of completing the Restructuring and upon its consummation and prior to the completion of this offering, we will adjust our share capital and issue new Class A ordinary shares to affiliates of certain existing equityholders of Atour Shanghai, or the Existing Equityholders, pursuant to the Restructuring, such that our shareholding structure will substantially reflect Atour Shanghai's current ownership structure.
 As a result of the Restructuring and prior to the completion of this offering, we will (i) beneficially own 100% of equity interest in Atour Shanghai through Atour Hong Kong, and (ii) consolidate the financial results of Atour Shanghai and its subsidiaries in our consolidated financial statements in accordance with U.S. GAAP.
+In connection with the Restructuring, our authorized share capital was classified into Class A ordinary shares and Class B ordinary shares on February 3, 2021.

-The table below sets forth our capitalization as of December 31, 2020:
+The table below sets forth our capitalization as of March 31, 2021:

-- on an actual basis; - on a pro forma basis to give effect to (i) the completion of the Restructuring (which is expected to be completed prior to the completion of this offering), and (ii) the re-designation of 70,939,934 ordinary shares as the same number of Class A ordinary shares and 69,177,590 ordinary shares as the same number of Class B ordinary shares, which occurred on February 3, 2021 in connection with the Restructuring; and - on a pro forma as adjusted basis to give effect to (i) the completion of the Restructuring (which is expected to be completed prior to the completion of this offering), (ii) the re-designation of 70,939,934 ordinary shares as the same number of Class A ordinary shares and 69,177,590 ordinary shares as the same number of Class B ordinary shares, which occurred on February 3, 2021 in connection with the Restructuring, and (iii) the issuance and sale of Class A ordinary shares in this offering, and the receipt of approximately US\$ million in estimated net proceeds, considering an offering price of US\$ per ADS (the midpoint of the estimated initial public offering price range set forth on the front cover of this prospectus), after deduction of the underwriting discounts and commissions payable by us, and the use of proceeds therefrom.
+- on an actual basis; - on a pro forma basis to give effect to (i) the termination of the preferential rights held by certain equity holders of Atour Shanghai on April 8, 2021; (ii) the repurchase of 8,822,664 ordinary shares from a shareholder with a cash consideration of RMB111.26 million in May 2021; and (iii) the distribution of RMB20.6 million in cash to certain shareholders in May 2021; and - on a pro forma as adjusted basis to give effect to (i) the termination of the preferential rights held by certain equity holders of Atour Shanghai on April 8, 2021; (ii) the repurchase of 8,822,664 ordinary shares from a shareholder with a cash consideration of RMB111.26 million in May 2021; (iii) the distribution of RMB20.6 million in cash to certain shareholders in May 2021; and (iv) the issuance and sale of Class A ordinary shares in this offering, and the receipt of approximately US\$ million in estimated net proceeds, considering an offering price of US\$ per ADS (the midpoint of the estimated initial public offering price range set forth on the front cover of this prospectus), after deduction of the underwriting discounts and commissions payable by us, and the use of proceeds therefrom.